smskiles/asd_processing/README.md

 spectrum type, with no long pause.
 That is the unit averaged over.

 Grouping this way rather than assuming a fixed count per set matters in practice.
-One file stem often contains several optimizations, and a reflectance day is typically opening panel, transect, closing panel all under one stem.
+One file stem can contain several optimizations, and a reflectance transect is typically opening panel, transect, closing panel all under one stem.

 Each file is classified as **reference** (the bright, solar-shaped denominator: an uplooking cosine